NeoSOFT-Technologies/Java-NeuralNetwork-POC/README.md

-# Car Dents Detection using YOLO v5
+# Custom Object Detection using YOLO v5
 - This repository contains Car dents detection project which is built using concepts of Convolutional Neural Networks.
-- It takes an image of size 640 * 640px as an input and detect dents from it.
+- It takes an image of size 640 * 640px as an input and detect dents present in it.
-- Use this repo and start working without spending hours on training the model.
+- Use this repository and start working without spending time on training the DL model for car dent detection.

 ## Built with